fuzzythecat/fuzzythecat.github.io/about.md

 permalink: /about/
 ---

-I am a machine learning engineer at [Selvas AI](https://www.selvasai.com/en/), where I work hard to bring computer vision and deep learning to life in applications.
+I am a research scientist at [VUNO Inc.](https://vuno.co), where I work hard to bring computer vision and deep learning to life in applications.
 Previously, I worked on medical imaging projects with [Yoon-Chul Kim](https://www.researchgate.net/profile/Yoon-Chul_Kim) at [Samsung Medical Center](https://www.researchgate.net/institution/Samsung_Medical_Center), and gave various talks on deep learning as a member of [Microsoft Student Partners](https://studentpartners.microsoft.com/en-US).
-Recently, I also have been contributing to popular open source projects including [Keras](https://github.com/keras-team/keras/commits?author=fuzzythecat) and [matplotlib](https://github.com/matplotlib/matplotlib/commits?author=fuzzythecat).
+Recently, I have been contributing to popular open source projects including [Keras](https://github.com/keras-team/keras/commits?author=fuzzythecat).
+I am also in charge of the [official Korean translation of the Keras documentation](https://github.com/keras-team/keras-docs-ko).

 ### Education
 - B.S. in Computer Science and Engineering from [Sogang University](http://www.sogang.ac.kr/index.do), *Graduated with Magna Cum Laude.*